T20 World Cup to be shifted from India to UAE, confirms BCCI President Sourav Ganguly | Sports-Games

 Also the 2020 IPL in the UAE was a humongous success with a tight bio-bubble.

-The BCCI was also mulling if Mumbai, Ahmedabad and Pune could host a three-city event with the final at the Narendra Modi Stadium.
+Shah, in his letter, mentioned that ''with its prior experience in hosting IPL in UAE, we can say with certainty that it will be hosted smoothly...''
+The BCCI was also considering Mumbai, Ahmedabad and Pune for a three-city event with the final at the Narendra Modi Stadium.
 But there were several complications on that front too.

 ''Pakistan playing in Mumbai or Pune would have always been an issue.
 So there were multiple factors.
 In IPL, multiple players got infected by COVID-19, you can have good replacements.